Home » Blog » Instant Pot Apple Butter (with free printable canning label!)

 By making Apple Butter in your Instant Pot, we cut the hours long process down to 45 minutes.
 Use the included canning instructions for long term storage and enjoy this rich, dreamy Instant Pot Apple Butter on toast, biscuits, served with Brie cheese or even spread on grilled cheese sandwiches.

-jar of instant pot apple butter with title text
+instant pot apple butter in glass jar with wooden spoon

 As an Amazon affiliate, I earn from qualifying purchases.